 Automotive retailing is at the cusp of transitioning to newer customer experiences.
 The future is not far away.
 According to Frost & Sullivan, at least 70% of the lead pipeline for vehicle sales will stem from digital platforms by 2023, setting the path for digitalization in auto retail.

+Sales Enablement apps are in the frontlines of the auto-retail industry with industrial-strength technology in the back-end to empower them.
 Read ahead to find out the trends that are going to transform the automotive retailing landscape.

 Behavioural Change in Consumer Pattern

 The way business is conducted has vastly changed amid the pandemic.
 Health-conscious customers seek a contact-free experience, which presents the ecosystem to ramp up its technological set-up.

 Vehicle makers and consumers interact through online touchpoints, such as Augmented Reality (AR) / Virtual Reality (VR).
 It enables consumers to explore a car and its features hassle-free virtually.
 Car Makers insert Call To Actions in the form of QR codes on print advertisements to reach and engage with prospects.
 The QR code transcends the user to a virtual world that downloads the car specifics and plants it within the confines of one’s smartphone.

 Simultaneously, the experience feeds automobile companies with valuable data.
 The data opens the door to insights related to the user and consumer preference.
 For the user, the thrill is newfound and is bound to change how one chooses his next car drastically.